maddijoyce/maddijoyce.github.io/_posts/2015-02-04-my-very-own-deployments-guide.markdown

 ### Step 5- Get Yourself A Unicorn

 It appears I got a little distracted here and forgot to update.
 This will be updated- soon, I hope.

+*Edit (2015-07-31): Ok, so it looks like this isn't getting updated.
+I'll guess we'll find out how to do it next time I have to setup a Ruby-Rails-Unicorn-Nginx-Mina stack.
+That's my bad.*

 ### Step 6- Get Yourself A Mina
 I've always used Capistrano as my deployment tool (other than the dark ages of FTP) but I really like the look of Mina, so I'm giving it a try.